List of RWBY characters: Atlesian Military

 An elderly Atlesian scientist who traverses with a mechanic wheelchair, and is responsible for the creation of Penny, Yang's robotic arm, and Maria's cybernetic eyes.
 Maria visits him roughly every ten years to have her implants adjusted.
 With Penny's creation, Pietro gave her a huge portion of his Aura.
 He cherishes Penny as his own daughter but is overprotective of her, so much that he is against letting her going into harm's way to achieve a goal.
-In his earlier years, Pietro had a team of scientists that included Watts.
-Before the heroes' first mission in Atlas, Pietro upgrades their weapons at their request.
-After Penny is framed for committing murder in Mantle, Pietro shows signs of his health deteriorating as he tries to look after his daughter.
-In Volume 8, Pietro hacks the Ironwood's terminal to send a launch signal for Amity.
-He and Maria later join Penny at the colosseum to broadcast Ruby's message, but they are thwarted by Cinder.
-Pietro is initially against Penny's offer to push Amity into broadcast range, and is later devastated when he loses contact with her.

 Pietro is an allusion to Geppetto from Pinocchio.